lostfictions/key-of-dreams/README.md

 this is a bot that generates images and posts them to mastodon ~~and twitter~~. it's written in [typescript](https://www.typescriptlang.org/) and runs on [node.js](http://nodejs.org/).

-you can run it on your computer or remix it into something new! you'll need node and git installed. if you install node manually, you should match the node version listed in [the `.node-version`](.node-version) file — but instead of installing node directly i recommend using [fnm](https://github.com/Schniz/fnm), which can automatically handle installing and switching node versions by detecting `.node-version` files.
+you can run it on your computer and even remix it into something new! you'll need node and git installed. if you install node manually, you should match the node version listed in [the `.node-version`](.node-version) file — but instead of installing node directly i recommend using [fnm](https://github.com/Schniz/fnm), which can automatically handle installing and switching node versions by detecting `.node-version` files.

 once you're set, run: